neondatabase/website/content/docs/extensions/pgvector.md

 ```

 <Admonition type="note">
-If you encounter `not enough memory` error while attempting to create an index, you can increase the `maintenance_work_mem` setting for the session to the required amount of memory using a `SET` or `ALTER DATABASE` statement.
-The default is setting is 64MB.
+If you encounter `not enough memory` error while attempting to create an index, you can increase the `maintenance_work_mem` setting to the required amount of memory using a `SET` or `ALTER DATABASE` statement.
+The default `maintenance_work_mem` setting is 64MB.
+The `SET` statement changes the value for the current session. `ALTER DATABASE` updates the session default.

 ```sql
 SET maintenance_work_mem TO '200MB';